MarvNC/yomitan-dictionaries/dict-changelog.md

 I will be keeping track of the changes made to the dictionaries in the folder here.

-Keep in mind that Jitendex, JMnedict, and KANJIDIC are updated automatically daily now, so while in the past I would make changelog entries for those dictionaries, that is no longer necessary.
+These dictionaries are automatically updated daily and will not have changelog entries:

+- Jitendex
+- JMnedict
+- KANJIDIC_english
+- CC-CEDICT
+- CC-CEDICT Hanzi
+- Words.HK

+## 2024-02-03

+- Add
+  - [YUE-EN & YUE] Words.hk
+  - [YUE Freq] Words.hk Frequency
+- Remove
+  - [YUE-EN & YUE] Words.hk C-E (Replaced by Words.hk)

 ## 2024-01-18